bondzai/bondzai/README.md

 - My name is James Bond.
 I'm just nobody here in this digital space.
-- I'm passionate about GNU/Linux, infrastructure, networks & protocols.
+- I'm passionate about GNU/Linux, IaC, networks & protocols.
 - Let's dive deep & enjoy with beautiful things that happen in the backend world.